hr0nix/ml-notes/causality-implications-for-supervised-learning.md

 $$`\hat{\theta} = \arg \max_{\theta} \mathbb{E}_{(x, y) \sim P_{do(\psi(x))}(x, y)} \log P(y \mid x, \theta).`$$

-An important difference with $\theta^\*$ is what the expectation is taken over: ideally we want to optimize the expectation over $P_{do(\psi(x))}(x, y)$, but in practice we are optimizing over $P(x, y)$.
+An important difference with $\theta^\*$ is what the expectation is taken over: ideally we want to optimize the expectation over $P_{do(\psi(x))}(x, y)$, but in practice we are optimizing it over $P(x, y)$.
 In the limit of infinite data and model capacity it should not matter: we will still be able to learn
 $P(y \mid x, \theta)$ for every $x$.
 But in practice we might not have such luxury.
-For instance, what can happen is that $P(x, y)$ frequently produces some $x$ which is rare under $\psi(x)$, and $\theta^\*$ will spend a large amount of its finite capacity on such $x$ (maybe even memorize it!) at the expense of inputs we intent to apply the model on.
+For instance, what can happen is that $P(x, y)$ frequently produces some $x$ which is rare under $\psi(x)$, and $\theta^\*$ will spend a large amount of its finite capacity on such $x$ (maybe even memorize the answer for it!) at the expense of inputs we intent to apply the model on.

 Luckily in this case there's a way to optimize the expectation of interest using [importance sampling](https://en.wikipedia.org/wiki/Importance_sampling)[^2]: